• Art Magazine

 Modern Japanese style and global influence

-Virgil Abloh wore a Visvim Social Sculpture made of 25-ounce denim Louis Vuitton show Supreme regularly collaborate with Kapital and Neighborhood, whose denim pieces sell out within minutes.
+Virgil Abloh a Visvim Social Sculpture made of 25-ounce denim to the Louis Vuitton show Supreme regularly collaborate with Capital and Neighborhood, whose denim pieces sell out within minutes.

 The Japanese approach now shapes the entire premium denim industry.
 Nudie Jeans from Sweden has its organic denim woven in Okayama.
 3sixteen from New York develops exclusive fabrics with Kuroki Mills .
 Even Gucci produces limited-edition selvedge lines in Japanese factories.

-What makes Japanese denim special in the streetwear context: The silhouettes remain classic—straight cuts, mid-rise, no stretch.
-Innovation lies in the details: Tanuki uses Zama cotton, which only grows on volcanic soil.
-Oni Denim weaves Secret Denim with such a loose tension that the surface resembles tree bark.
+What makes Japanese denim special in the streetwear context is its classic silhouettes – straight cuts, mid-rise waist, and no stretch.
+The innovation lies in the details: Tanuki uses Zama cotton, which grows only on volcanic soil.
+Oni Denim weaves its Secret Denim with such a loose tension that the surface resembles tree bark.

 Combination of tradition and modernity

 The choice of materials follows the wabi-sabi principle : beauty through imperfection.
-Oni 's slub denim features intentionally irregular threads that create a vibrant texture.
-Graph Zero uses recycled denim fibers and blends them with new cotton—sustainability meets tradition.
+Oni 's slub denim has intentionally irregular threads that create a vibrant texture.
+Graph Zero uses recycled denim fibers and blends them with new cotton – sustainability meets tradition.

-Full Count even reproduces the weaving imperfections of vintage denim: small knots in the yarn, uneven dyeing, minimal variations in thread thickness.
+Full Count even reproduces the weaving flaws of old denim: small knots in the yarn, uneven dyeing, minimal variations in thread thickness.
 What was once considered a defect is now celebrated as authenticity.
-Each pair of jeans is unique, shaped by the idiosyncrasies of the loom and the weaver's hand.
+Each pair of jeans is unique, shaped by the characteristics of the loom and the weaver's hand.

 Japanese denim has a growing following around the globe.